Month 2, Day 6, Saturday 5:15 p.m.

-She probably could have gotten more than seventy percent of the value of the offerings the Nightmare Pack gave her for their meeting, but she hadn’t leveraged her own value.
+She probably could have gotten more than seventy percent of the price of the offerings the Nightmare Pack gave her for their meeting, but she hadn’t leveraged her own value.
 Without her, Oliver would have had no chance at the star sapphire or the pixie eggs at all.
-Subconsciously, perhaps, she had let her amiable relationship with Oliver affect her judgement.
+Subconsciously, perhaps, she had let her amiable relationship with Oliver affect her judgment.
 He certainly hadn’t been doing the same, even if he made it seem like he was being generous.

 There were other, smaller incidents, but they added up.

 Realizing how much coin she’d lost herself made it hard to sleep that evening, and on Sunday morning, Sebastien looked up the cost of a well-bred Erythrean horse before heading out for Dryden Manor.
 She needed to know how valuable he found the textile industry sub-commission.

 Knowing that Oliver’s schedule had been hectic in the wake of the Morrow takeover, Sebastien arrived at his home early.
 She found him coming out of the kitchen with a breakfast tray.